sthysel-freight/labstack/README.md

 effort.

-LABStack is intended to be deployed on a Raspberry Pi 3 or later running Arch ARM with a predominantly docker hosted stack of usefull LAB IIOT Tools.

-LABStack will work fine on Raspian as well, Arch ARM is preferred as it is more up to date and performant, and seems a better fit for a LAB environment.
+LABStack is intended to be deployed on a Raspberry Pi 3 or later running Arch ARM with a predominantly docker hosted stack of useful LAB IIOT Tools, but this is not a hard requirement.
+LABStack will work fine on Raspian as well.
+Arch ARM is preferred as it is more up to date and performant, and seems a better fit for a LAB environment, YMMV.

 In short: